nbltpro/Tajwid-Flutter/README.md

 # Tajwid-Flutter
-This is a Apps to learn "Tajwid" that build with Flutter.
+This is an Apps to learn "Tajwid" that build with Flutter.

+## ⚠️ This app is not Validated.
+I made this just for Learn Flutter.
+And for to get suggestion